DarcyMur/Economics-Materials/README.md

 # Materials
-## Darcy Murphy's Materials on Economics 3 and Legal Studies 3
+## Darcy Murphy's Materials for Economics 3 and Legal Studies 3